 An overview of the entire secondary-level teacher preparation sequence for students can be found in the section of this bulletin for the Department of Education Administration and Secondary Education.
 Students planning to teach middle or high school biology should consult with advisors in both biology and secondary education in planning their academic program.
-These plans should take into account requirements for the major, liberal learning, professional courses, and state certification.
+These plans should take into account requirements for the major, college core, professional courses, and state certification.
 Students are considered "pre-candidates" in the program until they engage in their first major clinical field experience (Clinical Experience I, typically in the Spring of Junior year), at which point they advance to candidacy.
 Students typically begin taking education courses in the first or second year.
 In the sophomore year, prior to applying for Clinical Experience I, students must either have passed the Praxis Core certification exam or have achieved a State mandated threshold score on the SAT or ACT exam.
 In addition, their cumulative GPA (CGPA) must be 3.0 or higher (or between 2.75 and 2.99 with permission), and by the time they engage in Clinical Experience I, they must have earned a B- or better in SED 224, EFN 299, and SPE 103.
 To be allowed to student teach (Clinical Experience II, BIO 490), the student must establish a CGPA of 3.0 or higher (or between 2.75 and 2.99 with permission), must have completed the biology core, must have taken the Praxis II certification examinations (Biology and General Science content tests), and must have earned a B- or better in SED 399 and PHY 390.

 Candidates for a teacher-education certificate must have a CGPA of 3.0 or higher to successfully complete their teacher education program with certification from TCNJ (students graduating with a GPA < 3.0 but > 2.75 and who meet certain Praxis exam score thresholds can appeal to the State for certification).
-They also must meet the state hygiene/physiology requirement, the harrassment-intimidation-bullying requirement, and pass the appropriate Praxis II examination before the New Jersey State Department of Education will issue the appropriate certificate.
+They also must meet the state hygiene/physiology requirement, the harassment-intimidation-bullying requirement, and pass the appropriate Praxis II examination before the New Jersey State Department of Education will issue the appropriate certificate.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for his or her first year of teaching.
-After one year of successful teaching, the candidate is eligible for a permanent certificate.
+For Biology education majors the first year of teaching typically occurs between the spring of junior year [Clinical Experience I] and the fall of senior year [Clinical Experience II]).
+After one year of senior year typically involves coursework in upper-level Biology and other requirements.